Updated: 2/3/2023

 • outcomes

-• low risk of local recurrence, metastasis extremely rare
+• metastasis extremely rare

 • wide surgical resection with adjuvant radiotherapy